aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/variablecollection/get_by_name/_index.md

 ﻿---
+title: VariableCollection.get_by_name method
+linktitle: get_by_name method
-title: get_by_name method
+articleTitle: get_by_name method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or a sets a document variable by the case-insensitive name"
+description: "VariableCollection.get_by_name method.
+Gets or a sets a document variable by the case-insensitive name"
 type: docs
 weight: 60
 url: /python-net/aspose.words/variablecollection/get_by_name/